rodrigo-caballero/linepyline/README.md

 Iinepyline comes with [HITRAN 2024 line lists](http://hitran.org/) for the main isotopes of H2O, CO2, O3, CH3
-and NH3, and the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html)  preinstalled in netCDF format.
+and NH3, and the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html), all  preinstalled in netCDF format.

-You can download more
-line lists and convert them to netCDF using the script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` (you may also need to include new molecular data in the gases inventory in `linepyline/phys.py`.
+You can download more line lists and convert them to netCDF using the script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` (you may also need to include thermodynamic data for the added molecules in the gases inventory in `linepyline/phys.py`).

 ## Quickstart
 A quick example to see how it works.